XOR gate

-The XOR gate (sometimes EOR, or EXOR and pronounced as Exclusive OR) is a digital logic gate that gives a true (1 or HIGH) output when the number of true inputs is odd.
+The XOR gate (sometimes EOR, or EXOR and pronounced as exclusive OR, ksor or sometimes EX-OR) is a digital logic gate that gives a true (1 or HIGH) output when the number of true inputs is odd.
 An XOR gate implements an exclusive or ($\nleftrightarrow$) from mathematical logic; that is, a true output results if one, and only one, of the inputs to the gate is true.
 If both inputs are false (0/LOW) or both are true, a false output results.
 XOR represents the inequality function, i.e., the output is true if the inputs are not alike otherwise the output is false.
 A way to remember XOR is "must have one or the other but not both".

 An XOR gate may serve as a "programmable inverter" in which one input determines whether to invert the other input, or to simply pass it along with no change.
 Hence it functions as a inverter (a NOT gate) which may be activated or deactivated by a switch.

 XOR can also be viewed as addition modulo 2.
 As a result, XOR gates are used to implement binary addition in computers.
 A half adder consists of an XOR gate and an AND gate.
 The gate is also used in subtractors and comparators.

 The algebraic expressions $A \cdot \overline{B} + \overline{A} \cdot B$ or $(A + B) \cdot (\overline A + \overline B)$ or $(A + B) \cdot \overline{(A \cdot B)}$ or $A \oplus B$ all represent the XOR gate with inputs A and B. The behavior of XOR is summarized in the truth table shown on the right.

 Symbols

 There are three schematic symbols for XOR gates: the traditional ANSI and DIN symbols and the IEC symbol.
 In some cases, the DIN symbol is used with ⊕ instead of ≢.
-For more information see Logic Gate Symbols.
+For more information see Logic gate symbols.

 The "=1" on the IEC symbol indicates that the output is activated by only one active input.